microsoft/vscode/.devcontainer/README.md

-# Code - OSS Development Container
+# Code - OSS
+velopment Container

 This dev container includes configuration for a development container for working with Code - OSS in a local container.
 For using [GitHub Codespaces](https://github.com/features/codespaces) follow the [prebuilt setup](prebuilt/README.md) which installs VNC for displaying the application window.